-Colavita is a smooth extra virgin olive oil with a rich, prominent olive flavor.
+Rich, prominent olive flavor.
 Great for salads, pasta, bread, and more.
-Gentle enough to incorporate into your beauty routine, and bring a healthy, hydrated glow to dry, damaged skin and hair.
+Gentle enough to incorporate into your beauty routine and bring a healthy, hydrated glow to dry, damaged skin and hair.
 Attractive bottle.

 Sits at a higher price point than its competitors.

-While the small bottle is easier to use, you will run out quickly.
+While the small bottle is easier to use, you will run out of oil quickly.